virtualsquare/iothconf/README.md

 * `ioth_resolvconf`: return a configuration string for the domain name resolution library (e.g. [iothdns]( https://github.com/virtualsquare/iothdns).
 The syntax of the configuration file is consistent with `resolv.conf`(5).
 (the string is dynamically allocated: use free(3) to deallocate it).
-It returns NULL and errno = 0 if nothing chaned since the previous call.
+It returns NULL and errno = 0 if nothing changed since the previous call.
 In case of error it returns NULL and errno != 0.

 ```C
      char *ioth_resolvconf(struct ioth *stack, char *config);